jadonmmiller/UltimateDuetMenuSystem/README.md

  </br>

  ## Menu Structure
  Like the TinkerLCD files, the main screen shows the temps, fan speeds, and axis positions.
-From here, you can scroll right to access the speed and extrusion multiplier, as well as baby-stepping.
+From there, you can scroll right to access the speed and extrusion multiplier, as well as baby-stepping.
 The buttons along the top let you start prints, move the head, and go to the menu, which includes options for preheating, bed leveling, extruder control, power control, (for use with a connected ATX or similar power supply) Z probe